Michael-Siglap/Michael-Siglap/README.md

 - 🔭 Working on an automated API trading engine
 - 🌱 Focused on making trading accessible and rewarding
-- 💬 Ask me about Start-ups, Trading, Banking (even digital banking) and Automation
+- 💬 Ask me about Start-ups, Trading, Banking (even digital banking) and its Automation

 ## Current Project 🚀